 Amateur Radio (Ham Radio) is a popular hobby and service that brings people, electronics and communication together.
 People use ham radio to talk across town, around the world, or even into space, all without the Internet or cell phones.
 It's fun, social, educational, and can be a lifeline during times of need.

 Do you have questions or comments?
-Send us a message, and we will get back to you soon.
+Send us a message.
+We look forward to hearing from you.

 P.O.
 Box 491, San Jacinto, California 92581, United States